bshurikan/Beni-BandcampPlayer/README.md

 Bandcamp doesn’t currently provide a public API for music playback, playlists, or track data (its official APIs are limited to sales and merchandise for artists and labels).

-Without a public playback API, Beni's Bandcamp Player instead relies on Bandcamp's native web pages, loading them in an embedded Chromium-based browser and provides a custom interface with added features such as enhanced playback controls, playlists, window modes, keyboard shortcuts, and more.
+Without a public playback API, Beni's Bandcamp Player instead relies on Bandcamp's native web pages, loading them in an embedded Chromium-based browser and providing a custom interface with added features such as enhanced playback controls, playlists, window modes, keyboard shortcuts, and more.

 **Note:** Because the app loads the live Bandcamp website, account features like purchasing, wishlisting, and login work natively, and Bandcamp's standard listening limits apply.